FishyClock/3Dplatform/README.md

 # 3D platform
- Horizontally and vertically moving platform actor class for GZDoom.
+ Horizontally and vertically moving platform actor class for GZDoom/UZDoom.

  The main feature of the platform class is that it's able to carry other actors on top of itself.
  Possibilies include: